mzakocs/libprotobuf-mutator/README.md

 libprotobuf-mutator is a library to randomly mutate [protobuffers](https://github.com/google/protobuf). <BR>
 It could be used together with guided fuzzing engines, such as [libFuzzer](http://libfuzzer.info).
+This is a custom version with the absl-specific changes removed

 ## Quick start on Debian/Ubuntu